slyncio/slync-test-adityanemade/README.md

 Implement a simple *Twitter client* as a single page application which initially shows general public tweets.
 Allow the user to specify a Twitter handle to view the tweets from.
 When a user requests a specific Twitter handle and the UI shows the latest tweets from that handle, there should also be a way to filter / search tweets by text.
 Also, once the user has selected a handle to view the Tweets from, the UI should periodically update with newer Tweets.

+### Running the application

+Add your API keys to .env file in the server

+    cd server/.env

+For the client side

+    cd client
+    npm install
+    npm start

+For the server side

+    cd server
+    npm install
+    npm start
 ### Grading Criteria

 * UI Design